European Day of Languages: Multilingualism today

 According to the European Union survey "Europeans and their Languages" ("Special Eurobarometer 243", February 2006), 56% of EU citizens (25 member states) speak a language other than their mother tongue, while 44% admit to not knowing any languages other than their native language.
-Additionally, 28% have knowledge of two foreign languages.
+Additionally, 28% know two foreign languages.
 Among EU citizens, 38% indicate that they know English, followed by 14% knowing French or German, 7% Russian, 5% Spanish and 3% Italian.
 The typical multilingual European is a student or someone holding a managerial position or someone born in a country where the language of his/her parents is different from the main language of the country.

 With greater numbers of immigrants and refugees, European cities have become more multilingual.
 For example: in Moscow and Saint Petersburg many recent immigrants speak Ukrainian, Romanian, Armenian, Tatar, Azeri, Tajik, Chinese or one of many other languages; in London some 300 languages are spoken (English, French, Chinese, Polish, Russian, Spanish, Portuguese, Arabic, Bengali, Persian, Turkish, Kurdish, Berber, Hindi, Urdu, Punjabi etc.).

 The European Union adheres to a policy of multilingualism, both in its institutional workings and as an aim for its citizens.
 At the 2002 EU summit in Barcelona, it set a target for children to learn at least two foreign languages from an early age.
 Multilingualism for the EU is linked to worker mobility and the European economy.
 The European Union spends more than €30 million a year promoting language learning and linguistic diversity through the Socrates and Leonardo da Vinci programmes, a policy that began with the pioneering Lingua programme in 1990.